EstimatedEst. Read Time: 13 minutes

 THE PROBLEM WITH THE INCLINE BENCH PRESS

-The Incline Bench Press is one of the best upper chest exercises there is, but there’s one major problem preventing us from getting the maximum benefit out of it.
+The Incline Bench Press exercise variation is one of the best upper chest exercises there is, but there’s one major problem preventing us from getting the maximum benefit out of it.

-The front delt likes to dominate the movement, taking away from the action of the upper chest!
+The front delt likes to dominate the movement, taking away from the action of the upper chest as the primary muscle!

-You see, these two muscles – the anterior deltoids and the upper chest fibers of the pectoralis major – are really close to each other, which means that one of the two can really start dominating the other if we don’t do the exercise correctly.
+You see, these two muscles – the anterior deltoids and the upper chest fibers of the pectoralis major – are really close to each other, which means that one of the two can really start dominating the other if we don’t do this dumbbell chest exercise correctly.

 The front delt and the upper chest fibers of the pec major are really close to each other, which means that one of the two can really start dominating the other if we don’t do the exercise correctly.